orchetect/OSCKit/Sources/OSCKit/OSCKit.docc/Getting-Started.md

 - term ``OSCUDPClient``: Send OSC messages over UDP.
 - term ``OSCUDPServer``: Receive OSC messages over UDP.
 - term ``OSCUDPSocket``: Send and receive OSC messages over UDP using a single local port.
+- term ``OSCTCPClient``: Connect to a remote host over TCP to send and receive OSC messages.
+- term ``OSCTCPServer``: Act as a TCP server to allow one or more remote clients to connect to send and receive OSC messages.

 ## Value Types